If you do not find you question here, please contact us at firstname.lastname@example.org

 What will the winning submission receive?

-What will UR do with the winning submission(s)?
+What will ADA do with the winning submission(s)?

-UR will develop a documentary to showcase the intervention from the winning submission.
+A documentary short film will be developed to showcase the intervention from the winning submission.
 The documentary will highlight the impact of the intervention and best practices for implementing such interventions in other regions.
 The goal of the documentary is to reward and publicize good intervention practices.

 All shortlisted nominations will be highlighted.

-Can I become a sponsor for the Averted Disaster Award?
+Can I partner with the Averted Disaster Award?

 Certainly!
-If you or your organization is interested in supporting the Averted Disaster Award, please contact Alan D’Inca at email@example.com.
+If you or your organization is interested in partnering with the Averted Disaster Award, please contact Carrie at email@example.com